-The following table sets forth information with respect to the beneficial ownership of our Class A common stock and Class B common stock that, upon the consummation of this offering and transactions related thereto, and, unless otherwise stated, assuming the underwriters do not exercise their option to purchase additional common shares, will be owned by:
+The following table sets forth information with respect to the beneficial ownership of our Class A common stock and Class B common stock that, upon the consummation of this offering and the transactions related thereto, and, unless otherwise stated, assuming the underwriters do not exercise their option to purchase additional common shares, will be owned by:

-- each person known to us to beneficially own more than 5% of any class of our outstanding voting securities; - each member of our board of directors and each nominee to our board of directors; - · each of our named executive officers; and - all of our directors and executive officers as a group.
+- each person known to us to beneficially own more than 5% of any class of our outstanding voting securities; - each member of our board of directors and each nominee to our board of directors; - each of our named executive officers; and - all of our directors, director nominees and executive officers as a group.

-All information with respect to beneficial ownership has been furnished by the respective 5% or more stockholders, directors or executive officers, as the case may be.
-Unless otherwise noted, the mailing address of each listed beneficial owner is 6275 Lanier Islands Parkway, Buford, GA 30518.
+Except as otherwise noted, the person or entities listed below have sole voting and investment power with respect to all shares of our common stock beneficially owned by them, except to the extent this power may be shared with a spouse.
+All information with respect to beneficial ownership has been furnished by the respective 5% or more stockholders, directors and director nominees or executive officers, as the case may be.
+Unless otherwise noted, the mailing address of each listed beneficial owner is 6275 Lanier Islands Parkway, Buford, Georgia 30518.